 The first time I completed a high-school exam was in year 7.
 At the tender age of 12, our year group took part in an imitation of the HSC exams.
 With 100 other students, we had to sit in complete silence and write an essay and an extended response, and answer a series of comprehension questions, all in just 60 minutes.
 That test was the beginning of my fear of examinations and of failure.

 Now, at 16, I’m about to begin the last leg of high school and, finally, the HSC, the dreaded exam that teachers believe they have been ‘preparing’ us for since the age of 12.
 The pressure put on students by the exam system is intense, so it’s super-important to have a good coping strategy in place.
-Here are some techniques I’ve used to cope with exams over the years.
+Here are some techniques I’ve developed for how to look after yourself during exam time.

 Regular practice of meditation can help decrease stress levels astronomically!
 A free app that I use is called ‘Smiling Mind’.
 It offers short (two- to three-minute) meditations that help to clear your mind.
 I use it to help calm my pre-exam nerves, and it’s made a positive difference to my results.